KianSamii/StudentServices/README.md

     shown in the example (a dash), spaces and the plus sign (+).

 4. The odd request of using specifically a v4 uuid is odd.
 Generally, the client should not impose its will on the location of an object.
-After creating the
+After creating the object, a Location header should be sent back (and in this case, a v4 UUID would make sense as a requirement).
+The Location header is currently sent back but the id section is required to be not null.
+    With minor changes in the app, this can be easily changed to autogenerating the UUID.

 Testing